diyruz/diyruz.github.io/content/posts/letv-freepad/index.md

 ![](/img/letv-freepad/freepad_letv_8.png)

-The only thing you need to do - to upload the modified by [@xyzroe](https://t.me/xyzroe) version of freepad [firmware](https://github.com/diyruz/freepad/) with any situated flashing [method](https://zigbee.wiki/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530).
+The only thing you need to do is to upload the modified by [@xyzroe](https://t.me/xyzroe) version of freepad [firmware](https://github.com/diyruz/freepad/) with any situated flashing [method](https://zigbee.wiki/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530).
 Zigbee2mqtt converter file is included in the package archive.